By Kimaya Singh

 Hatha Yoga is more than just moving through a series of asanas.
 It is a way for us to challenge our bodies and discipline our minds.
 It can help to keep us focused while strengthening us, physically and emotionally.
 Because Yoga is non-competitive, we focus more on ourselves than others around us in class.
 That is often a positive aspect, because so often in life our focus is on what’s going on externally instead of internally.

 Taking the time to connect with our inner selves and examining our emotions is something that is very healthy.
-Yoga training can offer us a way to work through emotions, allowing us to look at things from a different level and hopefully find a way to overcome emotional obstacles so that we can truly get the most out of life.
+Yoga For healthy emotional flow can offer us a way to work through emotions, allowing us to look at things from a different level and hopefully find a way to overcome emotional obstacles so that we can truly get the most out of life.

 To see our selection of Yoga teacher training and continuing education courses for specialized Yoga certification, please visit the following link.